AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/signed-http-request.md

 // This payload can be cached by the application, if desired. const payload = await fetchAccessTokenWithoutMsal(publicKeyThumbprint);

-// Application invokes call to resource to get nonce from server (optional) const nonce = await fetchServerNonce();
+// Application invokes custom business logic to acquire nonce (optional) const nonce = await fetchServerNonce();

 // Use MSAL to generate the pop token for the payload.